norisatir/go-gtk3/README.md

 	Currently implemented is GObject and Conversion between C and Go types (mainly through GValues).

-	Callbacks are implemented with closures, channels and gorutines (see gobject/callback.go)
+	Callbacks are implemented with closures, channels and goroutines (see gobject/callback.go)

 	As of now there are almost no widgets (Window, Button), but they can